Do you think I could just leave this part blank and it'd be okay? We're just going to replace the whole thing with a header image anyway, right?

 • Be creative.

-Instead of throwing an error at PlayerIO and extracting the version from the exception thrown.
+Instead of throwing an error at PlayerIO and extracting the version from the exception thrown.• Store the players' progress frequently, and load them when your bot starts up.

 You can use XML, SQL, or just a text file to accomplish this.